DEALING with P-As: Emotions (Part 3)

 TOOL 2.
 SELF-WORTH

 ++ Self-esteem is fundamentally the result of unconditional love!
-To outgrow the need to P-P we can work at providing that for ourselves now, even tho we didn’t get is as kids.
+To outgrow the need to P-P we can work at providing that for ourself now, even tho’ we didn’t get it as kids.
 Our attention has to be internal – on who we are, what we need, what our rights are & how well we take care of ourselves

 ☁︎ If you’re an ACoA, your needs & emotions (Es) were stomped on & ignored.
 Being ‘too nice’ was one way you survived, even if your siblings chose a different way to protect themselves.
 What does this tell us?